 B. QUALITY OF LIFE PROGRAMMES

-• A Quality of Life Forum has been formed with representation from local municipal forums such as Gender, Disability, Elderly and Children.
-The Quality of Life also benefits in the similar above development programmes that the municipality offers.
+A Quality of Life Forum has been formed with representation from local municipal forums such as Gender, Disability, Senior Citizens and Children.
+The Quality of Life also benefits in the similar manner as mentioned above.

 C. YOUTH DEVELOPMENT